onharman/MaximilianREACT/README.md

 # MaximilianREACT
-This is the part of the udemy course git git git
+This is the part of the udemy course git git gita